KINGTUT10101/TuxRedux/README.md

 > **NOTE: This project is still in early development and is lacking documentation.
 It will be developed over time as I finish up Just Another Sand Game v1.0**

+> **WARNING: It is recommended that you use this library with LOVE2D v11.5 or newer.
+There is a known bug with LuaJIT in older versions of LOVE2D v11 that may break the layout system.
+If you want to use this library with older versions of LOVE2D v11, it is recommended that you either disable LuaJIT or avoid using the layout functions.**

 Tux Redux is an immediate-mode UI system for LOVE2D inspired by [SUIT](https://github.com/vrld/suit).
 It is a continuation of my original extension to SUIT called [Tux](https://github.com/KINGTUT10101/tux/tree/master).

 If you'd like an example of Tux Redux in action, check out my weekend game jam project, [Verify You're Human](https://github.com/KINGTUT10101/VerifyYoureHuman).